AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 `||example.com^$domain=example.com|example.org|example.net` will add `100 + 100 / 3 = 134.3 = 135` or
 `||example.com^$app=org.example.app1|org.example.app2` will add `100 + 100 / 2 = 151` or
 `||example.com^$domain=example.com,app=org.example.app1|org.example.app2` will add `100 + 100/1` ($domain part) and `100 + 100/2` ($app part) - will add `350` in total.

+`$domain` with regexps or tld values adds only 1 for the sake of simplicity.

 #### 4. Specific exceptions: {#priority-category-4}